ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

-#### Model architecture
+#### Embedding network

 Next, we specify the architecture for the so-called embedding neural network.
 This embedding net is used to extract
 features from the input data and compress the input into a latent vector that is then passed to the density estimator.
+This neural network is optimised at the same time as the parameters of the neural density estimator.

 !!! note
-    This is only supported for SNPE, not for SNRE or SNLE.
+    This functionality is only supported for SNPE, not for SNRE or SNLE.

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN)
 as the embedding net.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and
 produce an output with a length specified by `len_output_layer`.
-In this specific example the CNN receives an array of
+In this specific example, the CNN receives an array of
 shape $32 \times 32$ with `3` different input channels (three of our density maps with a 32 resolution) as input and
 outputs a latent vector of size 32, which contains a compressed representation of the input feature maps.